carpentries/carpentrycon/AtoZ_of_CarpentryCon.md

 ##### Welcome Team

-The group of volunteers and organisers will be the part of this welcome group who will guide you and will be there to offer you any sort of assistance from the beginning to the end of the conference.
+The group of volunteers and organisers will be the part of this Welcome Team who will guide you and will be there to offer you any sort of assistance from the beginning to the end of the conference.
 Make yourself familiar with them (name tag, T-shirt etc.).

 ##### Wish board